a3-audio/a3-doc/source/user/a3motion.md

 - Adjust send level to Reverb.
 The current state will be displayed on top of touchdisplay (-inf dB to 0 dB)

 ### [3] DISPLAY
 - This full-color multi-touch display shows information relevant to A³Motion’s current operation.
 Touch the display (and use the hardware controls) to control the A3Motion interface.
-See Operation to learn how to use some basic functions.
+See Operating Instrucions to learn how to use some basic functions.

 ### [4] FUNCTION ENCODER
 - Use these touch-sensitive knobs to adjust various parameters and settings.
 The knobs can control one column of parameters at a time.
 The Highlight section on bottom of screen indicates the currently selected column.
 Press the Encoder button to change which column of parameters they currently control.